We would love to host your wedding and help to make it as special as possible for you and your guests.

 Here are a few simple steps up the aisle:

-- Come to the Abbey on any Saturday at 5:45pm (no need to make an appointment) so that we can look at availability for you and complete the paperwork.
+- Come to the Abbey on any Sunday morning (no need to make an appointment) so that we can look at availability for you and complete the paperwork.
+We would encourage you to join us at our 10am Sunday service and then stay on afterwards to chat with a member of the clergy team, otherwise you can join us at 11.30am following the service.
 The fee for Banns to be read in 2017 is £41.

 - Arrange a meeting with the priest who will be taking your service; this will enable you to get to know each other.